 Vetericyn: For Safe and Effective Dog Wound Treatments

 Understanding how to identify and treat different types of dog wounds and how to cover a dog wound properly can help you ensure a speedy recovery for your four-legged friend.
-While more severe wounds, like an infected wound, require veterinary attention for wound treatment, most minor wounds can be treated at home with the proper first aid supplies, like the Vetericyn Plus® Antimicrobial All Animal Wound and Skin Care.
+While more severe wounds, like an infected wound, require veterinary attention for wound treatment, you can learn how to clean a dog wound that’s rather minor at home with the proper first aid supplies, like the Vetericyn Plus® Antimicrobial All Animal Wound and Skin Care.

 With powerful, non-toxic ingredients, the Vetericyn Plus® Antimicrobial All Animal Wound and Skin Care liquid can effectively clean the wound, relieve pain, and moisturize the site to accelerate your dog’s healing process.
 Help your dog get back to play faster, with Vetericyn.